Welcome

 The Health Connection

-Today’s children spend just 1% of their time outdoors (National Institutes of Health).
-Unlike a generation ago, many children today have little exposure to the systems that sustain life—rarely taking the opportunity to experience the joy of spending time in nature.
+Today’s children spend just 1% of their time outdoors (National Institutes of Health) and, unlike a generation ago, many children today have little exposure to the systems that sustain life—rarely taking the opportunity to experience the joy of spending time in nature.

 Children who participate in outdoor programs – like those offered at the Aldo Leopold Nature Center – have been shown to reap physical, emotional and cognitive benefits from their experience.
 Research by the American Academy of Pediatrics, the American Medical Association, the American Association of Ophthalmology, and the American Public Health Association has shown the benefits of time spent outdoors: